 One of the most common things people want to do when they are out and about is get something to eat or drink.
 What's more enjoyable than getting a hot cocoa on a cold day or an ice cream on a hot one?
 When you add places for food and refreshment to a public place, you almost always attract visitation.
 In Bryant Park, a variety of cafés, bars, and restaurants have been set up for every mood and season.

 The restaurant by the library, as the main business in the park, is a key anchor and one of the park's major focal points.
 What's more, a portion of its profits go to managing and maintaining the space.
-This is a great strategy to fund the upkeep of a public space and create a symbiotic relationship between the public and private realms.
+This is a great strategy to fund the upkeep of a public space and create a symbiotic relationship between the public and private realms, both of which benefit from increased visitation.

 Shade

 Bryant Park's ample trees create a pleasant and enjoyable outdoor environment.
-Without them, the sun would be relentlessly beating down and discouraging people from hanging out.
+Without them, the sun would be relentlessly beating down and discouraging people from hanging out in the fresh air.
 Now, rows and rows of seats and tables are laid out in the alleys under the leafy crowns of the trees and people feel comfortable enjoying the park from morning to evening, summer to winter.

 An often overlooked but incredibly important amenity for public spaces is the bathroom.
 A bathroom makes it possible and comfortable for people of all ages to spend a longer period of time in a space.
 Bryant Park's bathrooms are incredibly clean and pleasant and are widely known as the best public bathrooms in the city.